akshaysasidrn/todo-app/README.md

 ## Introduction

 This project demonstrates a Proof of Concept (PoC) for implementing the Adapter Pattern in a full-stack application using NestJS for the backend and React for the frontend.
-The primary goal is to showcase how to structure a project that supports both Community Edition (CE) and Enterprise Edition (EE) versions of the software, with the EE codebase extending the CE functionality.
+The primary goal is to showcase how to structure a project that supports both Community Edition (CE) and Enterprise Edition (EE) versions of the software, with the EE codebase extending the CE functionality. testing.

 ## Project Structure